Institute of Electrical and Electronics Engineers: History

-Origins

 The IEEE traces its founding to 1884 and the American Institute of Electrical Engineers.
 In 1912, the rival Institute of Radio Engineers was formed.
 Although the AIEE was initially larger, the IRE attracted more students and was larger by the mid-1950s.
 The AIEE and IRE merged in 1963.

-The IEEE headquarters is in New York City at 3 Park Ave, but most business is done at the IEEE Operations Center in Piscataway, NJ, first occupied in 1975.
+The IEEE is headquartered in New York City, but most business is done at the IEEE Operations Center in Piscataway, New Jersey, opened in 1975.

-Growth

-The American Institute of Electrical Engineers (AIEE) and the Institute of Radio Engineers (IRE) merged to create the Institute of Electrical and Electronics Engineers (IEEE) on January 1, 1963.
-At that time, the combined group had 150,000 members, 93% in the United States.
-By 1984 there were 250,000 members, 20% of whom were outside the U.S.

-The Australian Section of the IEEE existed between 1972 and 1985.
-After this date, it split into state- and territory-based sections.
+The Australian Section of the IEEE existed between 1972 and 1985, after which it split into state- and territory-based sections.